 According to the American Speech-Language-Hearing Association, exposure to noise higher than 140 decibels may damage your hearing permanently.
 The problem is that most firearms produce a noise greater than this limit.
 For instance, a big-bore rifle release sounds higher than 175 dB.

-If you care about your health and of those around you, a firearm silencer is one of the best investments you can make.
+If you care about your health and of those around you, a silencer is one of the best investments you can make.
 Keep it in your hunting gear because your earplugs may not always protect you from potential hearing damage.